Legoless/Analytical/README.md

 *Google Analytics takes 4 parameters for each event: Category, Action, Label and Value.
 Category will be set to "default", when called from Analytical and Action will be the event name passed to the call.
 Label and Value are optional.*

+*When Google will update their library to support dynamic frameworks, these steps will no longer be required.*

 ## Configuration

 To separate analytics code, a new separate Swift file is recommended: